Back to Arizona

 What This Bill Does

-• Allows a court to order any party who violates or exacerbates a violation of a victim's rights to pay for the victim's attorney fees and costs incurred in enforcing those rights or remedying the violation.
+• 1326 victims' rights; attorney fees; costs Purpose Allows a court to order any party who intentionally, knowingly or with gross negligence violates a victim's rights to pay the victim reasonable attorney fees and costs incurred for enforcing those rights or remedying the violation.

-• Applies this rule to all cases that are pending or filed after the bill becomes law.
+• Applies the outlined authority to all cases pending or filed after the general effective date.

 Limits and Unknowns